telerik/kendo-ui-core/docs/api/javascript/ui/ui.md

 may need a high-enough `z-index` style in order to cover any other positioned elements with `z-index` on the page.
 * multiple loading indicators cannot be displayed at the same time if their target elements are nested;

+`<script>` elements, which define Kendo UI templates, are not valid arguments for the `kendo.ui.progress()` method.
+This is because the actual template contents is rendered elsewhere on the page and without copying the script element ID.
+Moreover, `<script>` elements are not visible.

 ##### toggle `Boolean`

 The flag, which indicates whether to show or hide the loading overlay.